AvaAvarai/DCGAN_Custom_Architecture_Builder_and_Image_Synthesizer/README.md

 ## Todo

-- [ ] Add image preprocessing to choose to grayscale the images or not.
 - [ ] Add graph visualization of the generator and discriminator loss values over training epochs.

 ## Referenced Citations